andeya/erpc/README.md

 eRPC is an efficient, extensible and easy-to-use RPC framework.

-It can be used for RPC, peer-peer, micro service, push service, game service and so on.
+Suitable for RPC, Microservice, Peer-to-Peer, IM, Game and other fields.

 [简体中文](https://github.com/henrylee2cn/erpc/tree/master/README_ZH.md)